H1Z2L3/Unet_multiple/README.md

 This code applies the trained model to new data.
 It uses the learned weights from the training process to perform surface-related multiple estimation on the test data.

 Testing Instructions
-To test and run the entire pipeline, follow the steps below:
+To test and run the entire code, follow the steps below:

 Train the Model